raffaelj/cockpit_SelectRequestOptions/README.md

 Create a field "Select-Request-Options" in a collection and adjust the field options to your needs (examples below).

-The field provides a multipleselect field with options from a request in the form `App.request(opts.request, opts.options).then(function(data){...});`
+The field provides a (multiple) select field with options from a request in the form `App.request(opts.request, opts.options).then(function(data){...});`

 **Use case**

 * simple select field, that grabs some content from helper collections like categories...
 * simple select field for custom helper functions, which provide some structured output
-* can replace the default multipleselect field with hard-coded options
+* can replace the default select and multipleselect field with hard-coded options

 **Difference to [collection-link](https://getcockpit.com/documentation/reference/fieldtypes)**